sionleroux/cr1ckt/README.md

 You can run the test suite with `go test ./...` but I haven't written any yet.

-The project structure will probably stay quite simple, most logic is in the "main" file and gets extracted elsewhere as a clump of closely related code gets too big there.
+The project structure will probably stay quite simple, most logic is in the "game" file and gets extracted elsewhere as a clump of closely related code gets too big there.
+The main file does Window and game set up for all platforms except mobile.
+The Android mobile library is built from the mobile directory.
+There are notes on compiling for Android and Web in the [doc](doc) folder.